lifepillar/drupid/README.md

 #### Version 1.0.1 (2012/11/5)

-Fix a bug causing a “Can't convert Pathname to String” error in some Ruby variants (e.g., 1.9.1-p243).
+Fixed a bug causing a “Can't convert Pathname to String” error in some Ruby variants (e.g., 1.9.1-p243).

 #### Version 1.0.0